-ELDP Applications 900 Fort Street Mall, Suite1540 Honolulu, HI 96813 You will receive an e-mail notification once your application has been received.
-If your application has not been confirmed, or if you have any concerns whether your application has been received, please contact Stephen Latimer or Jason Aubuchon at the e-mail addresses above.
+ELDP Applications 900 Fort Street Mall, Suite1540 Honolulu, HI 96813

+You will receive an e-mail notification once your application has been received.
+If your application has not been confirmed, or if you have any concerns whether your application has been received, please contact Jason Aubuchon at the e-mail address above.